PhilipBridges/MEAN-starter/README.md

 Has MD Bootstrap for the style.
 It has basic register/login routes with an updating navbar after logging in.
 Also comes with basic paginated messaging.

-Backend is MongoDB using Feathers for the API and Feathers-Mongoose as an ORM.
+The backend uses a Mongo database, Feathers for the API and Feathers-Mongoose as an ORM.